Diesel engine: Cold weather starting

 In warmer climates, diesel engines do not require any starting aid (aside from the starter motor).
 However, many diesel engines include some form of preheating for the combustion chamber, to assist starting in cold conditions.
 Engines with a displacement of less than 1 litre per cylinder usually have glowplugs, whilst larger heavy-duty engines have flame-start systems.
-The minimum starting temperature that allows starting without pre-heating is 40 °C for precombustion chamber engines, 20 °C for swirl chamber engines, and 0 °C for direct injected engines.
+The minimum starting temperature that allows starting without pre-heating is 40 °C (104 °F) for precombustion chamber engines, 20 °C (68 °F) for swirl chamber engines, and 0 °C (32 °F) for direct injected engines.

 In the past, a wider variety of cold-start methods were used.
 Some engines, such as Detroit Diesel engines used a system to introduce small amounts of ether into the inlet manifold to start combustion.
 Instead of glowplugs, some diesel engines are equipped with starting aid systems that change valve timing.
 The simplest way this can be done is with a decompression lever.
 Activating the decompression lever locks the outlet valves in a slight down position, resulting in the engine not having any compression and thus allowing for turning the crankshaft over with significantly less resistance.
 When the crankshaft reaches a higher speed, flipping the decompression lever back into its normal position will abruptly re-activate the outlet valves, resulting in compression − the flywheel's mass moment of inertia then starts the engine.
 Other diesel engines, such as the precombustion chamber engine XII Jv 170/240 made by Ganz & Co., have a valve timing changing system that is operated by adjusting the inlet valve camshaft, moving it into a slight "late" position.
 This will make the inlet valves open with a delay, forcing the inlet air to heat up when entering the combustion chamber.

 Supercharging & turbocharging

-Forced induction, especially turbocharging is commonly used on diesel engines because it greatly increases efficiency, and torque output.
+Forced induction, especially turbocharging is commonly used on diesel engines because it greatly increases efficiency and torque output.
 Diesel engines are well suited for forced induction setups due to their operating principle which is characterised by wide ignition limits and the absence of fuel during the compression stroke.
 Therefore, knocking, pre-ignition or detonation cannot occur, and a lean mixture caused by excess supercharging air inside the combustion chamber does not negatively affect combustion.